pyeventsourcing/eventsourcing/docs/topics/dcb.rst

     # Get consistency boundary.
     cb = perspective.consistency_boundary()

-    # Update "last known position", usually after selecting tagged
+    # Update "last known position", usually after selecting
-    # decisions and updating the state of the perspective.
+    # events and updating the state of the perspective.
     perspective.last_known_position = 1234

-    # Generate new tagged decisions.
+    # Generate and apply new event.
     perspective.trigger_event(
         Decision,
         tags=["tag1", "tag2"],
     )

-    # Collect new decisions, usually before append them into an event
+    # Collect new events, usually before appending them into an event
     # store using the consistency boundary and the last known position.
-    new_decisions = perspective.collect_events()
+    new_events = perspective.collect_events()

     # Append new decisions, using the same consistency boundary and the
     # "last known position" when the perspective was reconstructed....